About Your Vulvar Surgery

 Your sentinel lymph node biopsy will be done during your surgery.
 Your surgeon will inject a small amount of blue dye near the site of the cancer.
 The dye will travel in your lymphatic fluid to the sentinel node(s), staining them blue.

-Because blue dye was used during your procedure, your skin, urine (pee), and bowel movements (poop) may be a bluish-green color for 1 to 2 days after your surgery.
+Your skin, urine (pee), and bowel movements (poop) may be a bluish-green color from the blue dye.
+This usually lasts for 1 to 2 days after your surgery.

 Groin lymph node dissection